Xilinx/Vitis-AI/demo/Whole-App-Acceleration/adas_detection_waa/README.md

 ## ADAS detection
-* ZCU102 and Alveo U50 are Supported targets for running this application
+Note: Only ZCU102 and Alveo U50 boards are supported for this application

 ## Table of Contents

 - [Introduction](#Introduction)